mehmetalikus/PHPInvoice/README.md

 # PHPInvoice

 its simple invoice template for A5 SIZE <br>
-basit fatura şablonu A5 Boyutu
+basit fatura şablonu A5 Boyutunda